hannesdatta/thesis-guide/content/coach/expecations.md

 title: "Expectations"
 draft: false
 weight: 1
-date: 2020-05-11T09:00:00+02:00
+date: 2020-05-15T09:00:00+02:00
 ---

 * Be critical and take responsibility
   * This is your research project, not mine!
 Even if I gave you some data, and even if you are working on topics related to my own research interest...
 * Prepare thoroughly for meetings
-  * Be active and prepared
   * Have an agenda of things you need to discuss
+  * Be proactive
-  * Send stuff early enough to allow me to prepare.
+  * Send stuff (as PDF documents, not as Word documents) early enough to allow me to prepare.
 Generally, this is 24 hours before our meeting.
   * Not only come up with problems during your meetings, but also try to already have a set of potential solutions
   * If you are supervised in a team, please send your material to each other early enough, so that you can (a) study each other’s work, and provide (b) a round of feedback